MichaelNeas/laboratory/practice/swift/pointsOfInterest.md

 ### When to use struct vs class

 Structs are passed by value and classes are passed by reference.
-Structs contain all value types, and they are lighter weight than classes.
-As a rule of thumb you can use structs when you anticipate objects only having value types.
+A good rule of thumb is to make your Structs contain all value types, but this is not a requirement as a struct can have functions, and they are lighter weight than classes.

 Structs are generally light weight and clean because they do not support inheritence.

 ### What are value types and what are ref types in swift?

-Anything that's a custom object is passed by reference.
+Value types give you the value of a given object, when you modify a value type the original value will change.
+If you modify a reference then you do not modify the original object.
 Default datatypes are passed by value.
+Functions, closures, classes are reference types
+If the value type instance is part of a class instance, the value is stored in the heap along with the class instance.
+In short: Reference types always goes to the Heap, whereas Value Types always go where they are declared.

 ### How can you create a custom view?